movestore/DistanceMoved/README.md

 Github repository: https://github.com/movestore/DistanceMoved

 ## Description
-Calculation of the cumulative or net distance moved per chosen time interval or for the entire tracking period.
+Calculation of the cumulative distance, net displacement or the maximum net displacement per chosen time interval or for the entire tracking period.

 ## Documentation
 This app calculates the distance moved per chosen time interval or for the entire tracking period.
-The distance can be calculated in two ways:
+The distance can be calculated in three ways:

 ***Cumulative distance***: it calculates the sum of the length of all segments per chosen time interval or the entire track.

 ***Net displacement***: it calculates the distance of the straight line between the 1st and the last point per chosen time interval or the entire track.

+***Maximum net displacement***: it returns the maximum straight line distance of the distance matrix between all pairs of locations per chosen time interval or the entire track.

 In the 'logs' a message will be displayed informing about the time zone of the data.